awsdocs/amazon-eks-user-guide/doc_source/fargate.md

 ## AWS Fargate considerations<a name="fargate-considerations"></a>

 Here's some things to consider about using Fargate on Amazon EKS\.
-+ Classic Load Balancers and Network Load Balancers are not supported on pods running on Fargate\.
-For ingress, we recommend that you use the [ALB Ingress Controller on Amazon EKS](alb-ingress.md) \(minimum version v1\.1\.4\)\.
++ Classic Load Balancers and Network Load Balancers can be used with IP targets only\.
+You can also use AWS Application Load Balancers with Fargate\.
+For more information, see [Load balancer – IP targets](load-balancing.md#load-balancer-ip) and [Application load balancing on Amazon EKS](alb-ingress.md)\.
 + Pods must match a Fargate profile at the time that they are scheduled in order to run on Fargate\.
 Pods which do not match a Fargate profile may be stuck as `Pending`\.
 If a matching Fargate profile exists, you can delete pending pods that you have created to reschedule them onto Fargate\.
 + Daemonsets are not supported on Fargate\.
 If your application requires a daemon, you should reconfigure that daemon to run as a sidecar container in your pods\.
 + Privileged containers are not supported on Fargate\.